I am velvety-smoothReview is BELOWI am veltely smooth, too

 Comments :

-The menu defaults to the English version that was released in Britain and the U.S. (retitled as "Eve") with a more regional English dub track over some of the surviving Italian-language exchanges with Virna Lisi; in the longer version, actress Anna Proclemer provides a more natural English dubbing that's matches Lisi's performance.
+The DVD menu defaults to the English version that was released theatrically in Britain and the U.S. as Eve with a more regional English dub track for the Italian-language exchanges with Virna Lisi; in the longer version, actress Anna Proclemer provides a more natural English dubbing that’s matches Lisi’s performance.

-The longer version is taken from a beat-up, high contrast Scandinavian source (apparently the only print of the 119 min. cut in existence), with burnt-in Swedish & Finnish subtitles for all non-English dialogue; the shorter version, with the Rank logo, has non-removable English subtitles for the non-English dialogue.
+The longer version is taken from a beat-up, high contrast Scandinavian source (apparently it’s the only print of the 119 min. cut in existence), with burnt-in Swedish & Finnish subtitles for all non-English dialogue; the shorter version, with the J. Arthur Rank logo, has non-removable English subtitles for the non-English dialogue.

-Both versions, however, aren't anamorphic and the English version is taken from a PAL master without proper time corrections to smooth out the sped-up look of what's otherwise a crisp transfer.
-The mono mix in the longer version is pretty much a muddy, harsh, garbled mess, while the shorter version sports a very clean mix that retains a better balance between music, dialogue, and Losey's precise sound effects design.
+Both versions, however, aren’t anamorphic on KINO’s DVD, and the English version, while a crisper transfer, is taken from a PAL master that appears sped-up due to a poor PAL to NTSC conversion.
+The mono mix in the longer version is a muddy, harsh, garbled mess, while the shorter version sports a very clean mix that retains a better balance between music, dialogue, and Losey’s precision use of sound effects.

 © 2002 Mark R. Hasan